mozilla/kitsune/docs/tests.md

     ./manage.py test

-That doesn\'t provide the most sensible defaults for running the tests.
+That doesn't provide the most sensible defaults for running the tests.
 Here is a good command to alias to something short:

     ./manage.py test -s --noinput --logging-clear-handlers